Please note:

 About the program

-Career Development Professional is a (one-year) two term graduate certificate program that prepares graduates to enter the career development sector.
-The world of work is rapidly changing and new careers are emerging to meet current and future workforce needs.
-Career Development Professionals provide information, advice and guidance related to career exploration, human resources, skill acquisition, job search and maintenance.
+Career Development Professional is a part-time, online graduate certificate program that will prepare you for the career development sector.
+The world of work is rapidly changing, and new careers are emerging to meet current and future workforce needs.
+Career development professionals provide information, advice and guidance related to career exploration, human resources, skills acquisition, job search and maintenance.
+This program provides training to enter and/or advance in the field of career development in roles such as employment advisors, career resource specialists, job developers, or career management professionals.

+This program may also appeal to practitioners working in the field who want to gain additional formal credentials, job coaching experience or attain their Career Development Practitioner designation.
 Graduation from the program provides the full academic component and partial fulfillment of work experience hours for certification by the Career Development Practitioners' Certification Board of Ontario (CDPCBO).

 Admission to the program is required prior to registration for courses.